royp-code/BlockchainWalletProject-Privy-/README.md

 # Hello!
-This repo holds the files for the AI Agent and other codes required for the BTC wallet.
+This repo holds the files for the AI Agent and other codes required for the BTC wallet - Privy.